GiulioMat/BDT-Project/README.md

 - `retrievals` folder: it contains three files which refer respectively to three different data collection from three distinct API calls and include code for a preparatory data processing phase.

-- `random_forest.py`: this file contains the code through which we instantiated our model, we trained and tested it, eventually saving the output in a joblib file.
+- `random_forest.py`: this file contains the code through which we instantiated our model, we trained and tested it, eventually saving the output in a .joblib file.

-- `redis_keys.py`: this piece of code allowed us to retrieve data from Big Query and populate our local Redis instance with key-value pairs regarding static data of our stations.
+- `redis_keys.py`: this code allows us to retrieve data from Big Query and populate our local Redis instance with key-value pairs regarding static data of our stations.

 - `docker_app` folder: in this folder you can find all the required files needed to build the Docker image, referring to the web application.

-- `docker_full` folder: this folder include the docker-compose.yml file which is necessary to run our full solution, composed by both the web application and the Redis instance.
+- `docker_full` folder: this folder includes the docker-compose.yml file which is necessary to run our full solution, composed by both the web application and the Redis instance.

 ## Instruction to run the service

-1. pull the image on GitHub packages (two versions are available: `bdt-project_light:latest` is built using a reduced model and `bdt-project:latest` is built using a complete and exhaustive model)
+1. pull the image on GitHub Packages
 2. download docker-full: [docker-full](https://downgit.github.io/#/home?url=https://github.com/GiulioMat/BDT-Project/tree/main/docker-full)
 3. unzip it and run `docker-compose up` inside the folder
 4. enter http://localhost:5000/ in a browser to see the application running